winnieau/CV/README.md

 I began my exploration of programming by doing as many free online tutorials as possible on HTML, CSS and Ruby.
 Once I knew I had found my calling I applied to Makers Academy, the coding bootcamp.
 There I practiced TDD/BDD (using testing frameworks like RSpec, Capybara, Jasmine and Protractor) and version control (e.g. git) daily.
 Furthermore, I learned the importance of concepts like building a Minimum Viable Product, writing clear and concise user stories and constructing cohesive Domain Models, along with hours of remote pair-programming, mob programming and efficient git flow.

 For the applications we built, we used two primary language stacks: Ruby and JavaScript.
-As a developer, I strive to write code that is self-explanatory (thus easily readable without excessive comments) and maintainable because I recognize the inevitability of change in a fast-paced world that is becoming more reliant on technology by the day.
+As a developer, I strive to write code that is self-explanatory (thus easily readable without excessive comments) and maintainable, even though sometimes it is hard to know what exactly that entails.
+The only certainty seems to be that change is inevitable in this fast-paced world that is becoming more reliant on technology by the day, and we should try our best to make room for it.

 Project examples